-It’s often tough to fathom that Amazon’s Kindle, the most ebook reader in existence, has been around since 2007.
-Even though Amazon has made a slew of proper tablets in the year since — most recently, the Amazon Fire HD 8 Kids Edition and Amazon Fire HD 8 — the Kindle remains the company’s flagship (and for good reason).
+It’s often tough to fathom that Amazon’s Kindle, the most popular ebook reader in existence, has been around since 2007.
+Even though Amazon has made a slew of proper tablets in the years since — most recently, the Amazon Fire HD 8 Kids Edition and Amazon Fire HD 8 — the Kindle remains the company’s flagship (and for good reason).

 Thankfully for Kindle owners, there are thousands of titles currently available via Amazon, Google Play, and from an array of other online sources.
 To help you sort through the masses, we’ve rounded up some of the better free offerings to be had, including public domain works and self-published titles.
 Never before has it been so easy to become a master of literature without trekking to your local library.

 A note before you begin …

 Google Play does not offer books using Kindle’s proprietary format in the way Amazon and Project Gutenberg do.
 Instead of AZW and KF8 files, users are going to want to directly download Google Play books as PDF files, thus rendering the books compatible with Kindle.
 To do so, navigate to your Google Play Book library, click the three squares in the upper-right corner of any title and select “Download PDF” from the resulting drop-down list.
 Afterward, select your desired save location and drag and drop the resulting file from your computer to your device once finished downloading.

 Inspired by Barrie’s friendship with Llewelyn Davies family, Peter and Wendy is essentially the classic tale of Peter Pan, a boy who can fly and whisks a group of young children away to Neverland.
 All the usual suspects make their debut (Tiger Lily, Tinker Bell, the Lost Boys, Captain Hook, etc.), but it might not seem as blatantly offensive to Native Americans as the 1953 Disney film.

 The Wonderful Wizard of Oz by L. Frank Baum